cisagov/ScubaGear/baselines/teams.md

 External meeting participants SHOULD NOT be enabled to request control of shared desktops or windows.

 <!--Policy: MS.TEAMS.1.1v1; Criticality: SHOULD -->
 - _Rationale:_ There is risk in granting an external participant control of a shared screen because the participant could potentially perform unauthorized actions on the shared screen.
 This policy reduces that risk by removing an external participant's ability to request control.
-However, if an agency has a legitimate use case to grant this control, it may be done on an "as-needed" basis.
+However, if an agency has a legitimate use case to grant this control, it may be done on a case-by-case basis.
 - _Last modified:_ July 2023
 - _Note:_ This policy applies to the Global (Org-wide default) meeting policy, and custom meeting policies if they exist.